Viktoru/mlfruitandnut/README.md

 After you install this module, it will create a Content Types called Main Lab Fruit and Nut.
 Also, it will create a page called "mainlab_list:.
 If you domain is domainName.com/mainlab_list.
 Add /mainlab_list after your domainname of your hosting.

+### How to add Crops to the field_mlfruitandnut_crop field

+* Once you are ready to upload the data for a specific Crop and cultivars add your Crop name to the field field_mlfruitandnut_crop.
+Go to your Content Type and click List(text).
+Some examples:

+Apple|Apple
+Abiu|Abiu
+Acerola/Barbados Cherry|Acerola/Barbados Cherry
+Almond Rootstock|Almond Rootstock
+Atemoya|Atemoya
+Banana/Plantain|Banana/Plantain
+Beach Plum|Beach Plum
+Butternut|Butternut
+Cacao|Cacao
+Canistel|Canistel
+Carambola|Carambola

 ### Developers

 For information on the installation and development of mlfruitandnut module, please take a look at [doc/development.md](https://github.com/Viktoru/mlfruitandnut/blob/master/mlfruitandnut/docs/development.md)